Bayesian Matrix Decomposition and Applications: Random Variables and Distribution

-Probability mass functions can operate on multiple variables simultaneously, constituting a \textit{joint probability distribution}.
-For example, $P(\rx = x, \ry = y)$ denotes the probability of $x = x$ and $y = y$ simultaneously, and we may also use the shorthand $P(x, y)$.
-Moreover, if the PMF depends on some known parameters $\balpha$, then it can be denoted by $P(x, y \mid \balpha)$ for brevity.
+PMFs can also describe multiple variables jointly, forming a \textit{joint probability distribution}.
+For example, $\prob(\rx = x, \ry = y)$ gives the probability that $x = x$ and $y = y$ occur simultaneously.
+This is often abbreviated as $\prob(x, y)$.
+If the distribution depends on known parameters $\balpha$, we write $\prob(x, y \mid \balpha)$ for brevity.

-When dealing with continuous random variables, we represent probability distributions using a \textit{probability density function (p.d.f., PDF)} instead of a probability mass function.
-For a function $p$ to qualify as a probability density function, it must adhere to the following properties: \begin{itemize} \item The domain of $p$ must be the set of all possible states of $\ry$; \item We do not require $p(y) \leq 1$ as that in the PMF.
-However, it must satisfies that $\forall y\in\ry, p(y)\geq 0$. \item Integrates to 1: $\int p(y)dy = 1$. \end{itemize} A probability density function $p(y)$ does not provide the probability of a specific state directly.
-Instead, the probability of falling within an infinitesimal region with volume $\delta y$ is given by $p(y)\delta y$.
-Moreover, if the probability density function depends on some known parameters $\balpha$, it can be denoted by $p(x\mid \balpha)$ or $f(x; \balpha)$ for brevity.
+For continuous random variables, we use a \textit{probability density function (p.d.f., PDF)} instead of a probability mass function, typically denoted by $p$ or $f$ (lowercase).
+A function $p(y)$ qualifies as a PDF if it satisfies the following: \begin{itemize} \item Its domain includes all possible values of the random variable $\ry$; \item We do not require $p(y) \leq 1$ as that in the PMF.
+However, it must satisfies that $\forall y\in\ry, p(y)\geq 0$. \item It integrates to one: $\int p(y)\,dy = 1$. \end{itemize} Importantly, unlike a PMF, a PDF does not give probabilities directly.
+Instead, the probability that $\ry$ falls within an infinitesimal interval of width $\delta y$ around $y$ is approximately $p(y)\delta y$.
+Moreover, if the probability density function depends on some known parameters $\balpha$, it is commonly written as $p(x\mid \balpha)$, $f(x; \balpha)$, $f_{\rx}(x; \balpha)$, or $f_{\rx}(x)$ for brevity.

-In many cases, our focus lies in determining the probability of an event, given the occurrence of another event.
-This is referred to as a \textit{conditional probability}.
-The conditional probability that $\rx = x$ given $\ry = y$ is denoted by $P(\rx = x \mid \ry = y)$.
-This can be calculated using the formula
+In many applications, we are interested in the probability of one event given that another has occurred.
+This is known as \textit{conditional probability}.
+The conditional probability that $\rx = x$ given $\ry = y$ is denoted by $\prob(\rx = x \mid \ry = y)$ and is computed as